Gottfried Haberler: Early life

-Haberler was born in Austria-Hungary in 1900, and was educated in the Austrian School of economics.
+he served at the Economic and Financial Organization of the League of Nations in Geneva.

 In 1936 he moved to the United States, joining the economics department at Harvard University.
 There he worked alongside Joseph Schumpeter.

-Academic Career and Views
+Academic career and views

 Haberler's two major works were Theory of International Trade (1936) and Prosperity and Depression (1937).

 He was President of the International Economic Association (1950–1953).

-In 1957 the General Agreement on Tariffs and Trade commissioned a report on the terms of trade for primary commodities, and Haberler was appointed Chairman.
+In 1957 the General Agreement on Tariffs and Trade commissioned a report on the terms of trade for primary commodities, and Haberler was appointed chairman.
 The report found that there was a decline in the terms of trade for primary producers, since 1955 commodity prices were said to have fallen by 5%, while industrial prices rose by 6%.
 Haberler's report seems to echo the report written by Raúl Prebisch in 1949 as well as Hans Singer in 1950.
-However, when a second report by Prebischf or the United Nations Conference on Trade and Development (UNCTAD) came out in 1964, Haberler denounced it.
+However, when a second report by Prebisch or the United Nations Conference on Trade and Development (UNCTAD) came out in 1964, Haberler denounced it.
 His particular disagreement was with the idea that there was a systematic long-term (secular) decline in the terms of trade.

 In 1971, Haberler left Harvard to become a resident scholar at the American Enterprise Institute.

-Among other things, Haberler is credited with developing the theory of opportunity cost, which was pioneered by the Englishman John Stuart Mill (1806-1873) and the Austrian Friedrich von Wieser (1851-1926) further developed it.
+Among other things, Haberler is credited with developing the theory of opportunity cost, which was pioneered by the Englishman John Stuart Mill (1806–1873) and the Austrian Friedrich von Wieser (1851–1926) further developed it.

 Haberler died from Parkinson's disease in 1995.